google/prettytensor/docs/PrettyTensor.md

 * name: The name of this layer.
 * stddev: Standard deviation for Gaussian initialization of parameters.
 * init: A tf.*Initializer that is used to initialize the variables.
+* lengths: An optional Tensor that encodes a length for each item in the minibatch.
+This is used to truncate computation.

 #### Returns: